ctch3ng/Docker_Node-RED_MongoDB/README.md

 docker volume create --name=mongodata docker run -d -p 27017-27019:27017-27019 --name mymongodb -v mongodata:/data/db/ mongo:4.2.0
 ```
-#### Note: The above commands pull the MongoDB docker image (version 4.2.0) from the web, create a comtainer out of it and name it as **mymongodb**, open the corresponding ports 27017-27019, and map the folder on the host to the folder in the container
+#### Note: The above commands pull the MongoDB docker image (version 4.2.0) from the web, create a comtainer out of it and name it as **mymongodb**, open the corresponding ports 27017-27019, and map the docker volume **mongodata** to the folder in the container

 ## Prepare a container with Mosquitto